-The Jedlik Laboratories conduct research in three key areas: biology, computer science, and info-bionics, with the involvement of four, sixteen, and thirteen research groups, respectively.
-The research groups actively collaborate with each other, fostering a strong interdisciplinary approach in their investigations.
+The Jedlik Laboratories conduct research in several coupled areas: biology, computer science, mathematics, physics and info-bionics, with special focus on electrical engineering, bioinformatics and machine learning.
+The 33 research groups actively collaborate with each other, fostering a strong interdisciplinary approach in their investigations.
 By incorporating the latest developments in biology, bionics, electrical engineering and computer science, the faculty ensures the programs stay at the forefront of technological advancements.
 One notable aspect of the faculty's research is the active participation of both undergraduate and graduate students.
 Their participation in innovative projects has already led to the spin-off of seven start-up companies from the faculty.
 Presently, the Faculty is accredited to give doctoral degrees and habilitation in electrical engineering, information technology, and biology.

 The Faculty focuses on a diverse range of research areas, including biology-inspired and neuromorphic models, bioinformatics, systems biology, nanotechnology, molecular dynamics, optics-modeling, sensing, and bio-interfaces.
 Additionally, they explore topics such as cellular wave computing, hardware-software technologies, microelectronic systems, sensor devices, human language technologies, telepresence, multimedia, sensory robotics, navigation, artificial intelligence, machine learning, software technology, digital computer algorithms, medical diagnostics as well as rehabilitation applications.